Statement of Purpose

 Interns are assigned primary clinical supervisors from September through the middle of May.
 Individual clinical and consultative supervision is provided by licensed psychologists, with each intern receiving a minimum of two hours of individual supervision and two hours of group supervision for a minimum of four hours weekly.
 On average, one hour of individual supervision is provided for every five clients seen by interns.
 The goal of individual supervision is to provide an ongoing mentoring relationship for interns and to provide support and intentional guidance for the development of the interns' conceptualizations, clinical assessment, and intervention skills.
 Individual supervision also allows for an in-depth evaluation of interns' clinical and professional development throughout the course of their training experience.

-During the summer months, interns receive individual and group supervision for a minimum of four hours per week, provided by the Center Director and by senior staff on a rotational basis.
+During the summer months, interns receive individual and group supervision for a minimum of four hours per week, provided by the senior staff on a rotational basis.
 This allows interns to have supervisory contacts with each member of the senior staff and to be exposed to different styles and goals for supervision.

 Training Seminars & Supervision